DONG, WENYUAN 董文渊 (dǒng wén yuān, 1919-1996)

 The young and brash Dong suddenly issued an open challenge to Zhou, saying that he was willing to forfeit his games with Zhong Zhen and wanted a best of ten against Zhou.
 This challenge had the crowd going again, and many cheered.
 That best of ten matches was to be played two matches per day for a five-day period.
 Perhaps Zhou was getting on in years, and his opium-smoking habit was finally getting the better of him, Zhou lost his first two matches, then the next two matches on the next day.
 The event was greatly publicized, and many people flocked to see that great battle.

-On the third day, before their encounter, Zhou stood up and opened his hand, showing to the crowd the words he had written: 誓杀周德裕 (shì shā zhōu dé yù).
+On the third day, before their encounter, Dong Wenyuan, being the showman he was, stood up and opened his hand for the public to see.
+On his hand, he had written: 誓杀周德裕 (shì shā zhōu dé yù).
 Simply translated, it meant that "I vow to kill Zhou Deyu."
 This gesture had the crowd going wild and greatly affected the psyche of Zhou.
 In those days, such a gesture was considered to be a very disrespectful and unfitting, even more so for an event like Xiangqi whom many perceived as being one of the cultured pastimes.
 Zhou lost the final two matches, and Dong won that gold medal with a six win record, signifying a passing of the torch.
 Dong Wenyuan was only twenty years at that time.